Sigismund II Augustus: Patronage

 Sigismund was fond of foreign craft-makers and employed Italian goldsmiths, jewellers and medalists, very much like his father.
 One of the more renowned figures brought to Poland was Giovanni Jacopo Caraglio.
 In Italy, Caraglio was one of the first reproductive printmakers.
 In Poland, Sigismund tasked him with the production of cameos, medallions, coins and jewellery.
 Numerous medals and roundels from this period feature the last members of the Jagiellonian dynasty.
-When Sigismund's mother Bona died in 1557, Sigismund had to collect his inheritance from the Italian estates.
+When Sigismund's mother, Bona, died in 1557, Sigismund had to collect his inheritance from the Italian estates.
 On 18 October 1558, the king granted the right to arrange the first regular Polish postal service operating from Kraków to Venice, thus establishing Poczta Polska (Polish Post).
 All maintenance costs were borne by the Crown and the post was mostly managed by Italians or Germans.
 Additional couriers travelled between Kraków, Warsaw and Vilnius.
 Since 1562, the postal route also encompassed Vienna and cities in the Holy Roman Empire, which enabled continuous correspondence with the Habsburgs.

-In 1573, the first permanent bridge over the Vistula river in Warsaw and also the longest wooden bridge in Europe at the time was named in Sigismund's honour.
+In 1573, the first permanent bridge over the Vistula river in Warsaw and also the longest wooden bridge in Europe at the time, was named in Sigismund's honour.

+Marriages and issue

+19th-century image of Sigismund Augustus and Barbara Radziwiłł, by Artur Grottger.

+Sigismund II Augustus married his first cousin once removed Elizabeth Habsburg on 6 May 1543.
+They were childless.

+After Elizabeth's death on 15 June 1545, in summer 1547, he married his long-time companion – a Lithuanian noblewoman, Barbara Radziwiłł.
+Their marriage possibly resulted in two miscarried pregnancies: